Preparing for the mortgage loan process

-Before you can start making offers on homes, you’ll want to seek preapproval for a loan, because you can’t earnestly start house hunting until you know how much you can actually afford.
+Before you can start making offers on homes, you’ll want to seek preapproval for a loan.

-Mortgage lenders will scrutinize your financial records and examine your debt-to-income ratios and credit score, then come up with a loan amount they believe you’ll be able to pay back.
+Mortgage lenders will scrutinize your financial records and examine your debt-to-income ratio and credit score, then come up with a loan amount they believe you’ll be able to pay back.